- What is a contact center?

-- how to decide which type of contact center is right for you
+- How can you decide which type of contact center is right for you?

 Types of contact centers